opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 ```

 ### SDN Controller
-OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller.
+OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller:
+* the SDN controller plugin
+* the corresponding SDN component
 There are two options for obtaining these components:
-* the SDN controller plugin and,* the corresponding SDN component.
-The first option is to use an SDN component and SDN controller plugin provided by an SDN controller vendor compatible with OSC.
-The second option is to manually create them.
+* use an SDN component and SDN controller plugin provided by an SDN controller vendor compatible with OSC
+* manually create them.

 For this tutorial, it is assumed that the SDN component and SDN controller plugin will be manually created: